overfl0/Pythia/README.md

 Installing
 ----------

-- Subscribe to it [on Workshop](https://steamcommunity.com/workshop/filedetails/?id=1751569185), or...
+- Subscribe to it [on Workshop](https://steamcommunity.com/workshop/filedetails/?id=1751569185) (highly recommended), or...
 - Get a [prebuilt version from Github](https://github.com/overfl0/Pythia/releases), or...
 - Build the mod yourself
 - Copy `@Pythia` to `Arma 3` directory
-- (Optional for development) Create a `python` directory in `Arma 3` directory.
-Put all your python functions there

 #### Installing Python requirements